dragaoazuljr/react-nx-app/README.md

 ## Development server

-Run `nx serve my-app` for a dev server.
+Run `nx run-many --target=serve --projects=react-root,react-child` for a dev server of the react-root and react-child.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding